 Restart your machine and boot from either a USB or DVD.
-Sometimes this happens automatically, other times you’ll have to hit F12 before the Windows logo appears when you boot up (varies depending on manufacturer) to enter your boot menu and then you can select which device you’d like to boot from.
+Sometimes this happens automatically, other times you’ll have to hit F12 before the Windows logo appears when you boot up (varies depending on the manufacturer) to enter your boot menu and then you can select which device you’d like to boot from.
 Alternatively, if you’re using Microsoft’s setup file, just run it from Windows 7.

 - Now you’ll find yourself in the familiar Windows installation setup, it’s very similar to Windows 7’s in fact.

 - First off choose your installation language, time and currency format as well as your keyboard layout